Skip to content

 General Information / Cytology Specimen Collection

-Non Gynaecological Cytology Specimen Collection Information:
+Diagnostic Cytology Specimen Collection Information:

-Endoscopy samples: Samples from endoscopy clinic (brushings, washings and endobronchial ultrasound bronchoscopy (EBUS) should be placed into a 30ml universal container containing CytoRich Red fluid.
-These should be sent to the laboratory as soon as possible.
+Endoscopy samples: Samples from endoscopy clinics for cytology (brushings, washings, and endobronchial ultrasound bronchoscopy (EBUS)) should be placed into a 25ml universal container, supplied to the clinic containing 15mL CytoRich Red (CRR) fluid.

 Sputum: Sputum samples should only be sent for cytology if there is a reasonable suspicion of malignancy in patients who are unsuitable for bronchoscopy.
-In most cases the respiratory pathology is due to infection which resolves on treatment.
+In most cases, the respiratory pathology is due to infection which resolves on treatment.
 Sputum should only be sent if the clinical symptoms and radiological findings do not resolve after a course of treatment.
-The pick-up rate for malignant cells is very low because of inappropriate patient selection.
-Examination of sputum samples is an expensive and time-consuming process.
+The pick-up rate for malignant cells is very low because of inappropriate patient selection and the examination of sputum samples is an expensive and time-consuming process.
+Early morning specimens of sputum on three consecutive days are desirable, and these should be obtained before eating and oral hygiene have been commenced.
+The specimen should be a deep cough specimen and sent straight to the laboratory.

 Cytology Specimen Container guide: